PeggyMan/DSI_projects/README.md

 ## **Executive Summary**

 We have identify the correlations or underlying patterns amongst the participation rate and scores of both tests systems by cleaning data,  visualising the statistics number, like the mean, minimum and maximum rate of the participation,  by using different types of charts.

 We have 3 key findings:
-- Inverse correlation of participation rate and the total/composite score.When we consider a state to increase participation rate , we have to also monitor the total score.
+- Inverse correlation of participation rate and the total/composite score.
+When we consider a state to increase participation rate, we have to also monitor the total score.
-- The higher ACT particiption , the lower SAT particiption.
+- The higher ACT particiption, the lower SAT particiption.
-- States in inland tends to dominated ACT and the coastal states are more likely to have high participation rate.
+- States in midwest tends to dominated ACT and the coastal states are more likely to have high participation rate.

 ### Recommendation

 We would recommend to increase the participation rate of California.
 As California has low ACT participation rate, 31% in 2017 and 27% in 2018.
 On the other hand, the trend of SAT participation rate in the state is increasing from 53% to 80%.

 Though this is not in the lowest range,  it is still have potential to attract more individuals to take the test due to the high population of the high school students.
 According to SAT annual report of California, the number of high school students is 431,009.

 On the contrast, Iowa has low participation rate of 2% in SAT.
 The number of high school students is 35,032.
 Moreover, California is a coastal state so it might be more likely to achieve a higher participation rate.